Feydral/XIS/README.md

 - A custom instruction set
 - A compiler for translating source code into c16 bytecode (c16 stands for compiled xis16)
+- A debugger that helps you find errors
-- A virtual machine capable of executing xis16 or c16 programs
+- A virtual machine capable of executing c16 programs

 The VM uses the [minifb](https://github.com/emoon/rust_minifb) library for a simple way of displaying pixels in real time.